 In financial markets, information asymmetries represent a critical barrier in gaining access to finance1.
-However, the financial structure is not independent of firm size.
-In fact, firm size is a key variable in the analysis of financial restrictions (Beck et al., 2005).

-Thus, in general, large and small firms do not have equal opportunities in accessing external sources of finance.
-So while the presence of both large and small firms is important for market competition and, hence, for economic growth, in order to ensure industrial dynamics, firms must have access to financial markets.
+Firm size is a key variable in the analysis of financial restrictions (Beck et al., 2005).
+The presence of both large and small firms is important for market competition and, hence, for economic growth, in order to ensure industrial dynamics, but firms must have access to financial markets.
 However, problems of agency costs, information asymmetries and fixed transaction costs result in capital market imperfections.

-The firms that are typically most severely affected by these imperfections are small firms, as their internal information can be rather opaque or, at least, not as public as it is in the case of their larger counterparts.
+The firms that are typically most severely affected by these imperfections are small firms, as their internal information can be more opaque than their larger counterparts.
 Small firms seeking small loans face higher transaction costs and higher risk premiums since they are more opaque and have less collateral to offer (Beck and Demirguc-Kunt, 2006).
 Similar results have been found by Beck et al. (2005, 2006) and Schiffer and Weder (2001).
 Schiffer and Weder (2001) confirm that small firms have to confront higher barriers to their growth.
-Likewise, Beck et al. (2005, 2006) confirm that size, age and foreignownership are good predictors of the existence of barriers to growth.
+Likewise, Beck et al. (2005, 2006) confirm that size, age and foreign-ownership are good predictors of the existence of barriers to growth.